zx80live/rabbits_dsl/README.md

 API
 -----------------------------
-`Table` - the class which provides an simple immutable HTML-builder.
+`Table` - the class which provides a simple immutable HTML-builder.

 `Table() | "something"` - returns new builder with the new cell `something` which has been added to the last row of the current table